ome/omero-documentation/omero/sysadmins/unix/install-web.rst

 and regenerate your webserver configuration (see :ref:`omero_web_deployment`).

-The front-end webserver e.g. Nginx can be setup to run on a different host from OMERO.web.
+The front-end webserver e.g. NGINX can be set up to run on a different host from OMERO.web.
 You will need to set :property:`omero.web.application_server.host` to ensure OMERO.web is accessible on an external IP.